 Annie has spent her life fighting for stronger communities, and with your help, she’ll be the voice we need in Sacramento.
-Together, we’ll take bold action on the issues that impact our quality of life on the Peninsula— like housing, homelessness, environmental sustainability, traffic gridlock and more.
+Together, we’ll take bold action on the issues that impact our quality of life on the Peninsula — like housing, homelessness, environmental sustainability, traffic gridlock and more.

-As a realtor, Annie has spent her career helping people throughout the Peninsula achieve their dream of homeownership.
+As a housing advocate and realtor, Annie has spent her career helping people throughout the Peninsula achieve their dream of homeownership.
 However, for too many Californians, that dream is no longer possible as the housing affordability crisis continues statewide.
 Housing costs are so high that many of our friends, family and neighbors are being forced out.

 We need to build more housing by incentivizing local communities and holding them accountable.
 What is not okay is for Sacramento to tell our towns and cities exactly what to build — and where.
 That is the job of local government — and that is where it should stay.